gamefreakoneone/scan-data/README.md

 # scan-data
-It is going to be used for raspberry pi [project.
+It is the patient tracking software for the raspberry pi.
+For now you will only need a gsm modem, a breadboard and a raspberry pi.